robchendev/Guitardex_old/src/t/1-31/15-mute-plant/mute-plant.md

 #### Mute (left hand)

 Place any left finger on the string without pressing down to the frets to stop it from ringing.
+If a finger is already pressing down on the string, remove pressure from the strings, without removing your finger from the string completely.

 #### Plant (right hand)